+- Strong light

-- Strong light Resistance is decreased (works as a conductor.) - Weak light Resistance is increased (works as an insulator.)
+- Resistance is decreased (works as a conductor.)

+- Weak light

+Resistance is increased (works as an insulator.)

-(Example of OPC)
+Structure of the photoconductive drum (Example of OPC)

 [Formation of electrostatic latent image]

 In the processes of charging, data reading, data writing, discharging described later, negative potential of the areas on the drum corresponding to black areas of the original are eliminated, while the areas on the drum corresponding to white areas retains the negative charge.